saltyorg/docs/docs/reference/guides/mount.md

 /swap.img	none	swap	sw	0	0
 ```

-And I add one line so it looks like this:
+And I add one line at the end so it looks like this:
 ```
 /srv/git/saltbox$ cat /etc/fstab
 # /etc/fstab: static file system information.